Is the BBC politically biased?

 What does the public think?

-In January this year, the then-culture secretary Lucy Frazer set out reforms to "boost confidence in the BBC's impartiality and complaints system" including plans for Ofcom, the media regulator, to police the BBC's news website and YouTube channel as part of the mid-term review of the corporation's charter.
+A report by the Department for Culture, Media and Sport under the Conservative government in January last year suggested reforms to "boost confidence in the BBC's impartiality and complaints system" among the public, including plans for Ofcom, the media regulator, to police the BBC's news website and YouTube channel as part of the mid-term review of the corporation's charter.
+The Labour government has yet to outline any plans for BBC reform.

 Is regulation the answer?

-Ofcom currently regulates the BBC's TV, radio and on-demand output, but the government said oversight should be extended to digital services to allow the watchdog to hold the BBC to account "in a more robust way".
+Ofcom currently regulates the BBC's TV, radio and on-demand output, but the government said last year that oversight should be extended to digital services to allow the watchdog to hold the BBC to account "in a more robust way".

-After complaints about bias rose by 50% last year, Frazer "set out reforms including plans for Ofcom, the media regulator, to police the BBC's news website and YouTube channel" as part of the mid-term review of the corporation's charter, said The Times.
-The reforms "follow fierce criticism of the BBC's coverage of the war in Gaza", said The Daily Telegraph, "and its refusal to brand Hamas a terrorist organisation".
+After complaints about bias rose by 50% in 2023, the then culture secretary Lucy Frazer "set out reforms including plans for Ofcom, the media regulator, to police the BBC's news website and YouTube channel" as part of the mid-term review of the corporation's charter, said The Times.
+The regulator can now "take enforcement action if articles don't meet relevant broadcast standards", the BBC reported.

-One useful idea is to "move the final stage of its complaints process on alleged bias – Gary Lineker’s tweets and the like – to Ofcom", writes Anne McElvoy for the i news site.
+One useful idea is to "move the final stage of its complaints process on alleged bias – Gary Lineker's tweets and the like – to Ofcom", wrote Anne McElvoy for The i Paper.
 This would mean the BBC would no longer "be judge and jury in its own major controversies, which is hard going on everyone involved".

 But attacking bias is "also about figuring out where coverage that the market or algorithms do not support should figure in the future, and how they can avoid extinction".